DUCK PRINTS PRESS IS NOT OPEN TO UNSOLICITED MANUSCRIPTS.

 How many “extra” (as in, non-fulfillment) copies will be printed as part of crowdfunding campaigns?
 I’m asking because I’m interested in submitting my work to Rainbow Crate.

 As regards Rainbow Crate specifically, we’ve looked into this.
 If they need print copies and the author is okay with that, the Press will advance the money for those no questions asked.
 We know Rainbow Crate is good for paying for it, and we’ll get back the money we invest, so that’s a non-issue.

 For other cases of extra copies/non-fulfillment copies, that’s something we’d happily discuss with specific authors when the moment comes, and we can also write in a contract clause that covers our ability/willingness to print more in the future depending on the situation.
-Adding Print-on-Demand to our website (which we are currently researching as of September, 2022) should help for cases where only one or a few copies are needed, and the person buying it would just…pay…and obviously the royalties scale and all would have to be different for a print-on-demand item since the printing cost comes out of the purchase price.
+Adding Print-on-Demand to our website (which we expect to be able to offer by the end of 2023) should help for cases where only one or a few copies are needed, and the person buying it would just…pay…and obviously the royalties scale and all would have to be different for a print-on-demand item since the printing cost comes out of the purchase price.
 For larger scale things like Rainbow Crate, we’ll do the leg work to vet if it’s a place we’re not familiar with, and, assuming everything checks out, the Press can pay for a print run.

 I submitted an interest check.
 How long will it take for me to hear back?

 More or less as soon as we see that you’ve done it!
 If you don’t hear from us within a week or two, you can always drop a note in our Discord or e-mail.